-Alvin Tan has over 17 years corporate experience in Australia and Asia, including mergers, acquisitions, capital raisings and listings (on ASX, the Alternative Investments Market (AIM) of the London Stock Exchange, Kuala Lumpur Stock Exchange (KLSE) and the German Stock Exchange).
-Mr Tan studied at the University of Western Australia, gaining a Bachelor of Commerce with honours, and subsequently was employed by KPMG in Kuala Lumpur from 1993-1995 as a financial consultant.
+Alvin Tan has over 25 years' experience in Australia and Asia, including mergers, acquisitions, capital raisings and listings on ASX, the Alternative Investments Market (AIM) of the London Stock Exchange, Bursa and German Stock Exchange.
+Mr Tan studied at the University of Western Australia, gaining a Bachelor of Commerce with Honours, and was then employed by KPMG in Kuala Lumpur from 1993-1995 as a financial consultant.

 Returning to Australia, Mr Tan worked with the stockbroking firm of DJ Carmichael before pursuing other business interests.
-He was a founding director of various companies which are now listed on ASX.
+He is a founding director of various companies which are now listed on ASX.

-Mr Tan currently serves on the board of ASX listed Advanced Share Registries Ltd and BKM Management Ltd. He also has interests in companies in exploration, property development, plantation and investment holdings.
+Mr Tan currently serves on the board of ASX listed Advanced Share Registry Ltd and BKM Management Ltd. He also has interests in companies involved in technology, mining, exploration, property development, plantation and corporate services both in Australia and overseas.

-During the past three years Mr Tan held the following directorships in other ASX listed companies:

-Non- Executive Director of Advanced Share Registry Ltd (11 September 2007-Current) and BKM Management Limited (5 February 2002-Current).
+During the past three years Mr Tan held the following directorships in other ASX listed companies: Non- Executive Director of Advanced Share Registry Ltd (11 September 2007-Current) and BKM Management Limited (5 February 2002-Current).